 - Do not bring your head to the knee as this will cause your back to arch.
 Get the length from your spine and gently ease forward.

 - Hold for a few breaths.
-Build on how long you hold over time.
-Come up slowly and repeat to the other side.
+Build on

 4. Paschimottanasana Or Seated Forward Bend